isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-use-a-tiller-to-remove-grass/index.md

 ###  2. Water the Soil  if land is hard and dry

 Now that the grassed area is clean from all obstacles which may hinder the tilling process, check whether the area is dry, hardy or wet.
 This is to ensure the tiller moves smoothly in the soils.
-This method will make it easier to eliminate grass from its roots - check the [best root tillers](https://pestpolicy.com/best-tiller-for-roots/).
-Once you note the area is very dry and hardy, water the ground with enough water to soften it.
+This method will make it easier to eliminate grass from its roots - check the [best root tillers](https://pestpolicy.com/best-tiller-for-roots/).Once you note the area is very dry and hardy, water the ground with enough water to soften it.

 However working on a muddy ground can be a bit hard so after watering the ground wait a few minutes for the soils to dry until the soils easily breaks up.
 After that check if the soils texture is okay with your hands, This is to ensure the soils are not too muddy to start tilling, the soils should not be soggy but moist.